codeequity/codeEquity/docs/raw-ceManual.md

 CE Server's subhandlers assume that every new notification from GitHub originates from a human user, which makes it straightforward to determine what additional actions CE Server must initiate in GitHub to maintain a valid state.
-For this to work, `githubRouter` filters out and ignores all notifications that originated from CE Server itself.
+For this to work, `ceRouter` filters out and ignores all notifications that originated from CE Server itself.
 Notifications generated by CE Server have a specific `sender:login` in the notification payload that is derived from the name of the CodeEquity for GitHub App.
-Continuing with the example above, `githubRouter` will pass along notifications related to closing the PEQ issue to the issue subhandler, but filter and ignore the notifications related to moving the card to the **Pending PEQ Approval** column.
+Continuing with the example above, `ceRouter` will pass along notifications related to closing the PEQ issue to the issue subhandler, but filter and ignore the notifications related to moving the card to the **Pending PEQ Approval** column.

-CE Server's `githubRouter` also filters out all notifications from CodeEquity's two primary testing accounts, and any notifications for actions that CE Server need not pay attention to such as `synchronize` and `repository`.
+CE Server's `ceRouter` also filters out all notifications for actions that CE Server need not pay attention to such as `synchronize` and `repository`.

 ## SubHandlers

 As noted earlier, CE Server is a Node.js Express server.
-The server specification is found in [ceServer.js](ceServer.js), which establishes [githubRouter.js](routes/githubRouter.js) as the central dispatcher for CE Server.
-All notifications arrive at `githubRouter`, and are either filtered and ignored at that point, or converted into a job on the `ceJobs` stack.  `githubRouter` handles one job at a time from the `ceJobs` stack, from start to finish, by sending that job to it's related subhandler and waiting for its resolution.
+The server specification is found in [ceServer.js](ceServer.js), which establishes [ceRouter.js](routes/ceRouter.js) as the central dispatcher for CE Server.
+All notifications arrive at `ceRouter`, and are either filtered and ignored at that point, or converted into a job on the `ceJobs` stack.  `ceRouter` handles one job at a time from the `ceJobs` stack, from start to finish, by sending that job to it's related subhandler and waiting for its resolution.